 Wanna switch your hair color to this dark to purple pink ombre?
-Here are a few tips from Washington-based stylist Andrea Albanese, who created this look.
+There’s a few things to know.

 Ombré is very versatile.
 As long as you use a semi-permanent color on the previously lightened ends, it’ll fade back to the pre-lightened blonde and leave you with a blank canvas.

-Albanese used a Hot Tools 1 1/2-inch barrel curling iron to curl everything.
-“I do the curls in different directions.
-Since she has long, thick hair that doesn’t always want to hold a curl, I let the curls cool down and set before using a bit of styling oil to gently finger brush through them to soften the look,” she points out.
+Use a Hot Tools 1 1/2-inch barrel curling iron to curl everything.
+Since the model has long, thick hair that doesn’t always want to hold a curl, let the curls cool down and set before using a bit of styling oil to gently finger brush through them to soften the look.

 A lot of different skin tones can get away with the color, especially if you have your natural color at the top.
 You just want to be careful of going too vibrant with the pink if you have a lot of pink undertones in your skin.
-Albanese suggests trying a more muted rose gold hair color if you have pink undertones in your skin.
+Try a more muted rose gold hair color if you have pink undertones in your skin.